 A Place for Children -- A Place for Children is a licensed, on-site childcare facility for families with official court business that provides children with a place to relax and have fun as an alternative to spending time in long court sessions or being exposed to adult situations.
 The program is operated by the Children's Home Society of Florida, a non-profit agency which has focused on child welfare issues for more than 100 years.
 A Place for Children, which began in 1998, is funded by the City of Orlando, Court Administration, Central Florida Association of Women Lawyers, The Galloway Foundation, The Edyth Bush Charitable Foundation, The Florida Bar Association Foundation, and private contributions.
 More than 25,000 children have been served by this licensed, drop-off center since its inauguration.
 The program, which cares for children between the ages of 1 to 14, also offers information and referrals for community programs to high-risk families in need of social services.
 Last year more than one-quarter of the center's users accepted referrals for community services.
-Children are taken on a first-come, first-served basis.
+In 2002, the center began providing free childcare for people summoned for jury duty.
+All others are taken on a firstcome, first-served basis.
 The professionally staffed center is open from 8 a.m. to 5 p.m., Monday through Friday, on the 2nd floor of the Orange County Courthouse.
-For more information about the center, please call 407-836-2108, Ext.
+For more information about the center or to contribute toys, children's DVD's, or monetary donations, please call 407-836-2108, Ext.
 3.